Elnovim/Casse_Brique/README.md

    -If you want to modify the code, build the build.bat file from a developer command prompt for VS2017 in the "Code" directory.

-2. "Unix" directory to build and play the game under Unix OS (tested under Ubuntu 16.04)
+2. "Unix" or "MacOS" directory to build and play the game under Unix OS (tested under Ubuntu 16.04) or MacOS (no tested)

    -Need the installation of the SDL2 library : sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev